Customer engagement: Marketing value

 Customer engagement marketing is necessitated by a combination of social, technological and market developments.
 Companies attempt to create an engaging dialogue with target consumers and stimulate their engagement with the given brand.
 Although this must take place both on and off-line, the internet is considered the primary method.
 Marketing begins with understanding the internal dynamics of these developments and the behaviour and engagement of consumers online.
 Consumer-generated media plays a significant role in the understanding and modeling of engagement.
 The control Web 2.0 consumers have gained is quantified through 'old school' marketing performance metrics.

 The effectiveness of the traditional 'interrupt and repeat' model of advertising is decreasing, which has caused businesses to lose control of communications agendas.
 In August 2006, McKinsey & Co published a report which indicated that traditional TV advertising would decrease in effectiveness compared to previous decades.
 As customer audiences have become smaller and more specialised, the fragmentation of media, audiences and the accompanying reduction of audience size have reduced the effectiveness of the traditional top-down, mass, 'interrupt and repeat' advertising model.
 A Forrester Research's North American Consumer Technology Adoption Study found that people in the 18-26 age group spend more time online than watching TV.
-Furthermore, the Global Web Index reported that in 2021, YouTube beats any mainstream media platforms when it comes to monthly engagement.
-This is partly due to the fact that 51% of U.S. and U.K. consumers use YouTube for shopping and product research, a service that traditional media can't really provide.